-MADISON -- Youth hunters and those interested in mentoring young hunters are reminded to mark their calendars for this year's youth deer hunt is October 7 - 8, and please remember to wear blaze orange.
+MADISON -- Youth hunters and those interested in mentoring young hunters are reminded this year's youth deer hunt is October 7 - 8, and please remember to wear blaze orange.

-The youth hunt allows boys and girls ages 10-15 to hunt with a gun or other legal weapon prior to the regular firearm seasons.
-The youth hunt is open to all resident and non-resident youth hunters with a gun deer license and appropriate tags.
+The youth hunt is an opportunity for boys and girls, ages 10-15, to hunt with a gun or other legal weapon prior to the regular firearm seasons.
+The youth hunt is open to all residents and non-resident youth hunters with a gun-deer license and appropriate tags.

-"This is a great opportunity for families and friends to mentor and train young hunters," said Keith Warnke, hunting and shooting sports coordinator for the Wisconsin Department of Natural Resources, says the weekend is ideal for families and friends.
-"The memories made last a lifetime and sharing our our amazing nature with our children is incredibly rewarding - I know from personal experiences with my own daughters."
+Keith Warnke, hunting and shooting sports coordinator for the Wis.
+Department of Natural Resources, says the weekend is ideal for families and friends.
+"The memories made last a lifetime and sharing with our children is rewarding.
+I know that from personal experiences with my own daughters."

-It is important to note that the Junior Antlerless Deer carcass tag is NOT valid in Ashland, Forest and Sawyer counties.
-In addition, all hunters in the field are required to wear blaze orange during the Youth Deer Hunt.
+Please note: Junior Antlerless Deer carcass tag is valid in all counties this year.
+Also, all hunters are required to wear blaze orange during the Youth Deer Hunt.

 Only one weapon may be possessed jointly between youth and mentor.
 Mentors may not hunt using a firearm during the youth deer hunt weekend, must be within arm reach and must possess a valid Wisconsin hunting license for the current hunting season.
 License type does not matter, unless the mentor will be hunting other game.

 Hunters of all ages are reminded to follow the four rules of firearm safety: